tagspaces/documentation/docs/extensions/slides-viewer.md

 # Slides Viewer

-A TagSpaces extension for opening slides in html format created with reveal.js.
-The extension is introduced for first time in version 5.2.3 of TagSpaces.
+A TagSpaces extension for opening slides in HTML format created with reveal.js.
+The extension is introduced for the first time in version 5.2.3 of TagSpaces.

 ## Features